New Zealand pilot freed in Indonesia after 19 months in rebel captivity

 His release came after intense diplomatic efforts by Wellington and Jakarta.

-Indonesian President Joko Widodo said Saturday that Jakarta had secured Mehrtens’s safety through negotiation, not force.
+Indonesian President Joko Widodo said Saturday that Jakarta had secured Mehrtens’s freedom through negotiation, not force.

 “We prioritised the safety of the pilot who was held hostage.
 It took a long process and I appreciate the authorities,” he told reporters.